 What is 2′-Fucosyllactose?

-2′-Fucosyllactose (2’FL) is a human milk oligosaccharide (HMO), which serves as a prebiotic in the human digestive system.
-HMOs are the first prebiotic compounds that a breastfed newborn will encounter, the prebiotic designed by nature, for humans.
-Discovered in the 1950s, 2’FL is the most abundant HMO found in breast milk, making up 30 percent of all breast milk HMOs.2
+2′-Fucosyllactose (2’-FL) is a human milk oligosaccharide (HMO) that serves as a prebiotic in the human digestive system.1 HMOs are the first prebiotic compounds that a breastfed newborn will encounter, the prebiotic designed by nature, for humans.
+Discovered in the 1950s, 2’-FL is the most abundant HMO found in breast milk, making up 30 percent of all breast milk HMOs.2

-HMOs avoid metabolism by digestive enzymes until they reach the lower GI, which allows beneficial microorganisms like Bifidobacteria to then break them down through fermentation.[3,4] 2’FL is a unique prebiotic in that only certain species, primarily Bifidobacteria, can metabolize it.
-Thus, 2’FL is a selective feeding source for Bifidobacteria.
-Other gut microbes, including opportunistic pathogens, have to rely on non-2’FL sources of nourishment.5
+HMOs avoid metabolism by digestive enzymes until they reach the lower gastrointestinal (GI) tract, which allows beneficial microorganisms like Bifidobacteria to then break them down through fermentation.3,4 2’-FL is a unique prebiotic in that only certain species, primarily Bifidobacteria, can metabolize it.
+Thus, 2’-FL is a selective feeding source for Bifidobacteria.3 Other gut microbes, including opportunistic pathogens, have to rely on non-2’-FL sources of nourishment.5

 Babies are born with a limited number of microbes encompassing their GI microbiome.
 When HMOs are fed to infants through breastfeeding, they facilitate the growth of a GI tract dominated by Bifidobacteria.
-Mothers that secrete more 2’FL in breast milk will in turn produce larger populations of Bifidobacteria for their babies.
-Microbiomes of infants fed breast milk are also able to retain higher proportions of Bifidobacteria as the microbial population develops, and infants are continually exposed to new microbes from the environment.
+Mothers that secrete more 2’-FL in breast milk will in turn produce larger populations of Bifidobacteria for their babies.6 Microbiomes of infants fed breast milk are also able to retain higher proportions of Bifidobacteria as the microbial population develops, and infants are continually exposed to new microbes from the environment.7

 - Microbial inhabitants lining cells in the lumen

-- A layer of mucus produced by goblet cells
+- Layer of mucus produced by goblet cells

-- A physical barrier of intestinal epithelial cells held together by tight junctions
+- Physical barrier of intestinal epithelial cells held together by tight junctions

-In addition to acting as an important component of a newborn’s microbiome and healthy GI tract, 2’FL also works as a targeted prebiotic for adults due to its unique tie to Bifidobacteria.
-For adults, 2’FL supports short-term feeding of beneficial Bifidobacteria in times of GI stress and for individuals deficient in Bifidobacteria populations looking to increase microbiome diversity.16
+In addition to acting as an important component of a newborn’s microbiome and healthy GI tract, 2’-FL also works as a targeted prebiotic for adults due to its unique tie to Bifidobacteria.
+For adults, 2’-FL supports short-term feeding of beneficial Bifidobacteria in times of GI stress and for individuals deficient in Bifidobacteria populations looking to increase microbiome diversity.16